 Enthusiasm plays a major role in a company’s culture.
 Empower your employees to create content for your social channels.
 An enthusiastic team is contagious.
 Customers will catch it and spread the awesome.

-4. Teachers teach more by what they are than but what they say.
+4. Teachers teach more by what they are than by what they say.

 The same is true for your company brand.
 It’s no longer viable to just advertise low prices or great service.
 Your brand is what consumers tell each other it is.